CultureAsData-UIUC/is310-fall-2024-group-5/final_project/README.md

 - **Future Use:** worked together to analyze our dataset and find out its limitations and unique aspects

-    - **Sam and Jason** completed the future use section documenting the strengths, weaknesses, and futre applications
+    - **Sam, Kohta, and Jason** completed the future use section documenting the strengths, weaknesses, and futre applications